-If the amount you received in tax credits is higher than it should have been based on your annual income, you'll have to pay back the difference.
-But under the law, your liability is limited if your income is less than 400 percent of the federal poverty level.
-Someone like you with income between 300 and 400 percent of poverty ($38,640 to $51,520 for 2021) would be liable to repay no more than $1,400 for 2021 returns.
+If the amount you received in tax credits is higher than it should have been based on your annual income, you’ll have to pay back the difference.
+But under the law, your liability is limited if your income is less than 400 percent of the poverty level.
+Most single filers with no dependents with income between 300 and 400 percent of poverty ($38,280 to $51,040 for 2021) would be liable to repay no more than $1,400 for 2021 returns.
 Surviving spouses and tax households with multiple people will have a limit that is twice as high.
 Learn more about Repayment Limits.

 What if I am not a U.S. citizen?
 Am I eligible?